theopensystemslab/planx-new/doc/how-to/how-to-resubmit-an-application.md

 2. Identify the cause of the failure.
 Uniform logs, or a response from BoPS can prove helpful here.

-3. If relevant, fix the problem with the payload or the API (e.g. malformed XML, missing values) before proceeding with a re-submission.

-4. Get the payload data.
+3. Get the payload data.
 This can be found in the `payload` column of the `uniform_applications` or `bops_applications` tables.
 Keep a copy of this JSON for later steps.

+4. If relevant, fix the problem with the payload or the API (e.g. malformed XML, missing values) before proceeding with a re-submission.

-5. Update existing audit table to allow re-submission.
+5. Update existing audit table to allow re-submission (necessary because send endpoints have a built-in check to avoid unintentional duplications).
    * `uniform_applications.response.submissionStatus` should be changed from `"PENDING"` to `"FAILED"`
    * `bops_application.response.message` should be changed from `"Application created"` to `"FAILED"`